What is care, where is it and what can it do?

 Some key readings

-Donna Haraway,1988.‘Situated knowledges: The science question in feminism and the privilege of partial perspective’., in Haraway, D. (ed.), Simians, Cyborgs, and Women: The Reinvention of Nature, 183–201, New York: Routledge.
+Donna Haraway,1988.‘Situated knowledges: The science question in feminism and the privilege of partial perspective’., in Haraway, D. (ed.), Simians, Cyborgs, and Women: The Reinvention of Nature, 183–201, Routledge.

 Maria Puig de La Bellacasa,2012.‘'Nothing comes without its world': Thinking with care’.